It’s easy to tell your kids you love them during happy times. But it’s just as important to do so when it’s hard as

 4. Say “I love you” outright

 And of course, we can tell our kids we love them by saying so outright.
 Sometimes we need to say it even during hard times.
-They hear it often enough when they’re happy and behaving, but they also need to know that nothing they do—no matter how bad—will make us stop loving them.
+They hear it often enough when they’re happy and behaving, but they also need to know that nothing they do—no matter how bad—can make us stop loving them.

 In fact, don’t send your child away alone when she’s frustrated.
 She needs you, now more than the times she’s cheerful and happy.
 Even saying something like, “I’m here when you’re ready to have me nearby” can help.
 Give her a hug—you don’t even need to say a word.

 Once he was less angry and defensive, only then did we talk about his behavior.
 I let him know he’s not supposed to grab toys.
 That it hurts people’s feelings, that it can be dangerous, and that he wouldn’t like that to happen to him.

 None of that would’ve registered if I had gone straight to discipline mode.
 And sometimes all it takes to calm kids down is a simple “I love you.”

-What if my child thinks her behavior is normal? you might think.
-We often hear we shouldn’t give attention to negative behavior.
+What if my child thinks his behavior is normal? you might think.
+We often hear we shouldn’t pay attention or give affection to negative behavior.

 But that’s not what’s happening here.
 Let’s say your child is so upset because he spilled a box of cereal on the floor.
 Not a pretty picture, and a huge mess to clean up, for sure.

 But right now, your priority is your child.
 He’s so hard on himself and thinks he’s in such big trouble, so much that he’s inconsolable.

 Telling or showing him “I love you” doesn’t condone that behavior.
 He’s not going to think, Mommy just told me she loves me.
 This feels nice.
 I’m going to dump the cereal tomorrow so she can hug me again.